alokverma18/Simon-Game/README.md

 - Classic Simon Game implementation.
 - Interactive gameplay with Visual and Auditory feedback.
 - Colorful buttons representing different game elements.
+- Sound effects for each button press and sequence.
 - Increasing difficulty levels as the game progresses.

 ## Snap